-- Followed the full curriculum to GCSE and Sixth Form
+- Followed the full curriculum to GCSE and Sixth Form, and gained scholarships

-- Become School Guardians and held other posts on the Student Leadership Team
+- Become Guardian (Head Girl), and held other posts on the Student Leadership Team

 - Shown an increase in self-confidence and self-esteem

 - Studied for Degrees in a range of subjects